 Academic sites and publishers

 The publications available and suitable for CBALB are those showing in the following categories of academic/scholarly sites: independent and institutional science repositories, scholarly archives, research social-media platforms, university scholarship/didactical/library resources (such as those powered by Scalar, Canvas, or Moodle), and academic publishers’ science blogs.
+On these sites only authors with verified credentials can post and all submissions are moderated.
 Domains in such categories are of high authority (DR 75 – 95) and include for instance:

 Springernature.com (The science blog of the scientific communities at Springer Nature, DR 82)